Master of Science in Mental Health Counseling

-Concentrations in addictions counseling or marriage, couple and family counseling
+Concentrations in addictions counseling (WPB only) or marriage, couple and family counseling

 You look around and you see a world in chaos at both a global and local level.
 You may not be able to create world peace or solve global hunger, but you are sure that you have the gift of compassion and can help make this a better world one person at a time.